xdtdaniel/CSE-3902/Dantong Xue_Sprint0/Game1/Game1/Code/Enemy/README.txt

 Author: Jason Lian
 Last modified date: 10/25/2020

+THIS FILE IS OLD AND NEED FURTHER MODIFICATIONS.

 Enemy folder contains all the classes related to enemies and npcs in the game.
 Interface IEnemy contains three necessary methods for all the enemy objects: draw, update, and if the enemy type can fire projectile, the fire projectile method.
 There is no interface